MetaVanguard/steamgifts_bot_heroku/README.md

 4. Create new app.
 5. Copy this repository to it.
 6. In settings create variables:
   - `cookie` with value of your steamgifts `PHPSESSID` cookie
   - `pages` with number of pages you want bot to go through
-7. Use Heroku Scheduler Add-on to run it on your preffered schedule.
+7. Use Heroku Scheduler Add-on to run following command on your preffered schedule:
+  - `python3 main.py`
 8. Bot will go through wishlist and if you will have more than 80 points left, then it will spend them in All games list.